jfrogtraining/go-swampup-service/README.md

 ## Working with Modules

-1. Remove any go.mod and go.sum files
+1. Remove any go.mod and go.sum files and ensure GO111MODULE environment variable is set to "on" and set GOPROXY to https://gocenter.io

 2. Run go mod init go-swampup-service